tobirohrer/wasteer-hackathon-docs/README.md

 1. Write an mail to XYZ with your teamname.
 You will receive your keypair and IP necessary to connect to the server as response.
 2. Connect to your GPU server via SSH `ssh -i <path_to_private_key> hacker@<ip_address>`
-3. Start your environment `start-jupyter`
+3. Activate the preconfigured conda environment on the server `conda activate ml`
+4. Execute `start-jupyter` on the server to start your environment
-4. Create SSH tunnel `ssh -i <private_key_file> -N -L 8888:localhost:8888 hacker@<ip_address>`
+5. Execute `ssh -i <private_key_file> -N -L 8888:localhost:8888 hacker@<ip_address>` on your local machine to establish ssh tunneling
-5. Connect to Jupyter Lab by opening your browser and go to `http://localhost:8888`
+6. Connect to Jupyter Lab by opening your browser and go to `http://localhost:8888`
-6. Start hacking
+7. Start hacking

 ## Customizing the Server

 - Note that your user `hacker` has passwordless sudo access to the server with your user.
 You are free to install additional tools and customize the environment as needed 😉
 - The preconfigured environemnt is available as `ml` conda environment.
 Feel free to create a new one if you like.
+  - You can also install new packages via `pip install` in jupyter lab in jupyterLab terminal.
+Make sure to `conda activte ml` before installation.

 ## Server Availability